grafana/agent/docs/sources/flow/reference/components/module.string.md

 `arguments` | `map(any)`  | The values for the supported arguments in the module contents. | | no

 `content` is a string that contains the configuration of the module to load.
-`content` is typically loaded via the exports of another component.
+`content` is typically loaded by using the exports of another component.
 For example,

-- local.file.LABEL.content
+- `local.file.LABEL.content`
-- remote.http.LABEL.content
+- `remote.http.LABEL.content`
-- remote.s3.LABEL.content
+- `remote.s3.LABEL.content`

 `arguments` allows us to pass parameterized input into a module.
 An `argument` marked non-optional in the module being loaded is required in the